 Then Maggie sent us a care package.
-Hmmm….
-Lemon Sugar!
+Hmmm… Lemon Sugar!
 There was only one thing that popped into my mind; scones.
 So there you have it, our cleanse flew out the door just as quickly as that Lemon sugar flew in.
 I started baking, not one, but batches of scones.

 Blueberries, Meyer lemons and sugar are like the perfect ménage à trois.
 Blueberries create little pools of jammy fruit when baked.
-The sweet, sugary dough cradles each burst of fruit, pefectly.
+The sweet, sugary dough cradles each burst of fruit, perfectly.
 Meyer lemons add a heavenly scent to the baking sugar.
 Flaky but not dry.
 Moist but not soggy.
 Perfect!

 What are you waiting for?
-You know you want a little spring time in your kitchen, and this is the perfect recipe.
+You know you want a little springtime in your kitchen, and this is the perfect recipe.

 *notes: I have not used frozen fruit; but, if I did I would drain them in a colander, very well, before mixing with the flour